sysilviakim/rankingQ/README.md

 # `rankingQ`: Design-Based Methods for Ranking Questions

-`rankingQ` implements design-based methods for correcting measurement errors in ranking questions due to random responses. `rankingQ` allows users to estimate various ranking-based quantities of interest both non-parametrically and parametrically. `rankingQ` also offers several for detecting the bias and assessing the anchor-ranking question.\
+`rankingQ` implements design-based methods for correcting measurement errors in ranking questions due to random responses. `rankingQ` allows users to estimate various ranking-based quantities of interest both non-parametrically and parametrically. `rankingQ` also offers practical tools for detecting the bias and assessing the anchor-ranking question.\
 \
-For the underlying methodology, see Atsusaks and Kim (2024) (<https://osf.io/preprints/osf/3ys8x>).
+For the underlying methodology, see Atsusaka and Kim (2024) (<https://osf.io/preprints/osf/3ys8x>).

 ## Installation